jokilic/novinarko/README.md

 Here you can find your desired news sources.\
 Typing news URL is encouraged, it will make the search more accurate.\
-If you're not sure about it, typing simple words will first trigger a search for the proper URL.
+If you're not sure about it, typing simple words will first trigger a search for the proper URL and then it will search for news sources.